-OBJECTIVE AND TASK DESCRIPTION: Walkable Community Workshops are interactive events that focus attention and provide information on how to make communities safer and easier to walk in.
+OBJECTIVE AND TASK DESCRIPTION: Walkable Community Workshops are interactive events that focus attention on making communities safer and easier to walk in.
+Workshops will provide information on how we can turn our communities into the kind of pedestrian-friendly places we all like to experience.